 2. Higher catch-up contributions.
 Starting January 1, 2025, individuals ages 60 through 63 years old will be able to make catch-up contributions up to $10,000 annually to a workplace plan, and that amount will be indexed to inflation.
 (The catch-up amount for people age 50 and older in 2023 is currently $7,500.)

-One caveat: If you earn more than $145,000 in the prior calendar year, all catch-up contributions at age 50 or older will need to be made to a Roth account in after-tax dollars.
+Starting in 2026,1 if you earn more than $145,000 in the prior calendar year, all catch-up contributions to a workplace plan at age 50 or older will need to be made to a Roth account in after-tax dollars.
 Individuals earning $145,000 or less, adjusted for inflation going forward, will be exempt from the Roth requirement.

 IRAs currently have a $1,000 catch-up contribution limit for people age 50 and over.
 Starting in 2024, that limit will be indexed to inflation, meaning it could increase every year, based on federally determined cost-of-living increases.